pytchlang/pytch-vm/doc/source/user/sprite.rst

 .. function:: self.delete_this_clone()

    Remove the current clone.
-If this method is run by the original sprite then it has no effect, but if it is run by a clone then the clone immediately vanishes.
+If this method is run by the original sprite then it has no effect at all.
+If it is run by a clone, then the clone vanishes at the end of the current frame, and execution of the handler which called ``delete_this_clone()`` is halted.

 Finding existing clones
 ^^^^^^^^^^^^^^^^^^^^^^^